Data Sources and Methodology

 Industrialized and consolidated53,180 (27,842 – 80,456)0.29 (0.27 – 0.31)13.97 (10.73 – 22.70)0.83 (0.77 – 0.91)

-The dashboard team also developed a set of narrative descriptions to accompany the food system typology.
-These descriptions are meant to aid users to visualize what the food system types look like and also to emphasize the dynamic elements within each type.
+The FSD team also developed a set of narrative descriptions to accompany the typology.
+These descriptions are meant to aid users to visualize what the food system types look like and to emphasize the dynamic elements within each type.

 References